meplato/windows-development-for-go/README.md

 # Docker for Windows
 choco install docker-for-windows -y

+# protoc (Compiler for protobuf)
+choco install protoc -y

 # Go programming language
 choco install golang -y

 # Run make on Windows
 choco install make -y

-# Hyper is a terminal like iterm2 on macOS
+# Hyper is a terminal like iterm2 on macOS (not required if using powershell)
 choco install hyper -y

 # Git on Windows